Rail transport in New Zealand: Gauge

 Due to multiple rail gauges being used by railways built by provincial governments, the prospect of a similar break of gauge problem to Australia (where narrow, standard and broad gauge railways were built by different colonial governments) became a major political issue as the provincial railways expanded.
 In 1867, the House of Representatives formed a select committee to investigate the issue, composed of members of parliament from all across New Zealand.
 The select committee heard evidence from railway engineers who proposed a number of options, including building main trunk lines at standard gauge, while using narrow gauge for branch lines.
-Engineers cited the experience of Queenland's railways, which had adopted narrow gauge in 1864.
+Engineers cited the experience of Queensland's railways, which had adopted narrow gauge in 1864.
 The select committee did not recommend making railway gauge uniform across the country, but did recommend narrow gauge if that were to happen, stating "narrow gauge appears calculated to carry all the traffic for many years, and would possess the advantage of greater cheapness in construction; for this reason railways of this character should be encouraged."